jonjhiggins/jon-higgins-2023/README.md

 If you get an `ENAMETOOLONG: name too long` error when developing or building, try removing `public` directory

+## Deployment

+`npm run deploy`

+Deploys via rsync.
+Requires a .env file with correct values, check .env.example for values that need to exist.

 ## Technologies

 - [Gatsby](https://www.gatsbyjs.org), using a [React](https://reactjs.org/) front-end and [GraphQL](https://graphql.org/) backend.
 Articles are written in [Markdown](https://daringfireball.net/projects/markdown/).